jewel/clearskies/protocol/core.md

 remaining to sync a share so that the user can manually transfer files through sneakernet if necessary.

-Users may be relying on your software to back up important files.
-You may want to alert the user (on both computers) if the share has not synced with its peer if has been longer than certain threshold (perhaps defaulting to a week).
+Users may be relying on the software to back up important files.
+The software may want to alert the user if the share has not synced with its peer after a certain threshold (perhaps defaulting to a week).

 Software can rescan files from time-to-time to detect files that cannot be read from disk or that have become corrupted, and replace them with good copies from other peers.

-Software may choose to create read-only directories, and read-only files, in read-only mode, so that a user doesn't make changes that will be immediately be overwritten.
+Software may choose to create read-only directories, and read-only files, in read-only mode, so that a user doesn't make changes that will be immediately overwritten.
 It could detect changes in the read-only directory and warn the user that they will not be saved.

 While it is not the designed use case of this protocol, some shares may have hundreds or thousands of peers.
-In this case it is recommended that connections only be made to a few dozen of them, chosen at random.
+In this case, it is recommended that connections only be made to a few dozen of them, chosen at random.